Deal With WiFi Loss And Planned Disconnections

 Some developers who do include server.setsendtimeoutpolicy() to set the policy they require nonetheless neglect to schedule a call to server.connect() in order to try and re-establish the agent connection.
 Failing to attempt to reconnect will leave the device operational, as confirmed by visual checks, but not able to be contacted by its agent.

 Just as a suddenly disconnected imp can attempt to re-establish an Internet link by calling server.connect(), so too a connected imp may deliberately break its connection by calling another API method, server.disconnect().
-This has the effect of turning off the imp’s WiFi radio.
+This also has the effect of turning off the imp’s networking hardware.
 Whether the program continues to run will depend, again, on the parameters passed to server.setsendtimeoutpolicy().

 The following code shows how this might be used: